 “So lovely, it must have been gazed upon by angels in their flight” – David Livingstone

-Experience Victoria Falls
+Experience Livingstone Island With Victoria Falls Hotel Excursions.

 Getting up close and personal with Victoria Falls is the only way to experience it.
 To do this you have to get on the Livingstone Island for the ultimate experience of The Smoke that Thunders.
-As we were staying at Tongabezi who manage the island we booked in for a little afternoon adventure to take a dip into the Devil's Pool.
-Before the Devil's Pool, which I will be telling you about in the next post, we had a tour of the falls with a touch of history on the local people and how David Livingstone was introduced to the falls by the people lived on the land.
+Not many Victoria Fall hotel options offer tours or access to Livingstone Island.
+As we were staying at Tongabezi who manage the island we booked in for a little afternoon adventure to take a dip into the Devil’s Pool.
+Before the Devil’s Pool, which I will be telling you about in the next post, we had a tour of the falls with a touch of history on the local people and how David Livingstone was introduced to the falls by the people lived on the land.
 Your experience on the island starts off with a boat ride from the Royal Livingstone hotel and onto the island.
 For a little extra treat, my boyfriend and I had the boat to ourselves for the trip!
 Well, in addition to the skipper and our guide of course.
 As we arrived on the island we could see the smoke created by the falling sheets of water on the other side.
 Victoria Falls is known to be the largest sheet of falling water with a width of 1708 meters, twice the size of Niagara Falls and more than twice that of the Horseshoe Falls.
 Victoria Falls is only rivaled by that of the Argentinian Iguazu Falls.

 Best time to visit the Victoria Falls